dansand/Python/part2/numpy2.md

 > ## Learning Objectives
 > *   Create useful numpy arrays
 > *   Perform operations on arrays of data.
-> *  Plot data with matplotlib and seaborn

 ## Creating arrays